smart-edge-open/ido-specs/doc/core-network/openness_epc.md

 ## Abstract
 <!-- improve the second sentence.
 Long and confusing.
 The whole abstract can be improved. -->
 <!-- Fixed, please check -->
 One of the primary requirement for edge computing is allocation of edge computing resources for end users along with maintaining application services deployment flexibility for edge platform.
 An architecture enhancements in Long-Term Evolution (LTE) standards for Control and User Plane Separtion (CUPS) provides an effective means of achieving these goals.
 CUPS approach has been proven for edge deployemnts with commericial EPC solution partners on the Open Network Edge Services Software (OpenNESS) platform.
-The interfaces reqired for CUPS integration and further implementation strategies for user plane selection and traffic steering towards edge applications are discussed.
+The interfaces required for CUPS integration and further implementation strategies for user plane selection and traffic steering towards edge applications are discussed in this paper.

 ## Introduction
 <!-- Provide links to referenced white papers -->
 <!-- FIXED, please check and close -->
 Edge platforms were not considered during the initial release of the LTE network architecture by 3rd Generation Partnership Project (3GPP).
 The development of edge computing platforms, where computing resources are located in an access network close to an end user, was therefore an "add-on" solution.
-The leading standard addressing edge computing, the ETSI Multi-access Edge Computing (MEC) standard [ETSI_2016], does not specify the networking aspects of edge computing.
+The leading standard addressing edge computing, the ETSI Multi-access Edge Computing (MEC) standard [ETSI_2016](<https://www.etsi.org/deliver/etsi_gs/MEC/001_099/003/01.01.01_60/gs_MEC003v010101p.pdf>), does not specify the networking aspects of edge computing.
 However, they have published white papers (e.g., [ETSI_2018](<https://www.etsi.org/images/files/ETSIWhitePapers/etsi_wp24_MEC_deployment_in_4G_5G_FINAL.pdf>), [ETSI_2018a](<https://www.etsi.org/images/files/ETSIWhitePapers/etsi_wp28_mec_in_5G_FINAL.pdf>)) that suggest various approaches.
 Deployment of edge computing in the LTE environment remains network operator-dependent.

 The standards for 5G networks (e.g., [3GPP 23.501](<https://www.3gpp.org/DynaReport/23501.htm>) provide a new set of functional enablers for the integration of edge compute platforms into the network.
 However, since LTE will be deployed for years to come, providing edge computing in LTE remains important.
 This is the focus of the present white paper.
 <!-- author to define acronyms on first use -->